-Will the pools be open?
+Are pools open?

 Pools will be open at all branches in Phase One except at the Dye Clay, St. Augustine and duPont YMCAs.
 However, recreational swimming is not available.
 Lap swimming will be allowed with one swimmer per lane at a time.
 Aqua Aerobics with social distancing will be offered.
 Reservations are required for Lap Swim and Aqua Aerobics.

-Will locker rooms be available?
+Are locker rooms available?